 This is all the more important as supported people’s experiences and views will have been shaped by their experiences of care during the pandemic.

-As mentioned previously, there has been an upsurge in volunteer activity at community level.
-We think it should be possible to attract volunteers into the social care workforce, and would support consideration of continuing post-Covid the national campaign, ‘There’s more to care than caring’.
+As mentioned previously, there has been an upsurge in volunteer activity at the community level.
+We think it should be possible to attract volunteers into the social care workforce and would support consideration of continuing post-Covid the national campaign, ‘There’s more to care than caring’.

 Partnerships can engage and support the work of professional organisations that support their frontline and leadership workforces, such as the Scottish Association of Social Workers and Social Work Scotland.
 Professional organisations offer corporate memberships and opportunities to promote good practice and share communications.
 HSCS can ensure social work and social care professional associations are included as stakeholders with significant expertise which can help to improve consistency and quality of strategic planning.